Limited-Memory LRSGA: An Iterative Method for Computing Nash Equilibria in Competitive Optimization Problems: Experimental results

 \subsubsection{Results}

 Figure \ref{fig:mnist_fid} presents the Fréchet Inception Distance (FID) scores over training epochs on the MNIST dataset.
 It compares our proposed optimizer LM-LRSGA, and its exponential moving average variant (LRSGAEma) against the widely used Adam optimizer.
-Both LM-LM-LRSGAand LM-LRSGAEma achieve substantially lower FID scores throughout training than Adam, demonstrating superior sample quality.
-While Adam begins with a significantly higher FID score (above 70) and gradually decreases to around 19 after 100 epochs, LM-LRSGAand LM-LRSGAEma start with lower scores ($\sim 45$) and converge much faster.
-Notably, LM-LRSGAEma consistently outperforms LRSGA, yielding smoother convergence and the lowest final FID score of approximately 13.
+Both LM-LRSGA and LM-LRSGAEma achieve substantially lower FID scores throughout training than Adam, demonstrating superior sample quality.
+While Adam begins with a significantly higher FID score (above 70) and gradually decreases to around 19 after 100 epochs, LM-LRSGAand LM-LRSGAEma start with lower scores ($\sim 40$) and converge much faster.
+Notably, LM-LRSGAEma consistently outperforms LM-LRSGA, yielding smoother convergence and the lowest final FID score of approximately 13.
 These results highlight the effectiveness of our optimizer in stabilizing generative model training and producing higher-quality samples compared to the conventional Adam baseline.

-Figure \ref{fig:mnist_loss} shows the generator and discriminator loss trajectories on the MNIST dataset when trained with LRSGA, LM-LRSGAEma, and Adam.
-The results indicate that LM-LRSGAand LM-LRSGAEma lead to more stable and balanced adversarial training than Adam.
+Figure \ref{fig:mnist_loss} shows the generator and discriminator loss trajectories on the MNIST dataset when trained with LM-LRSGA, LM-LRSGAEma, and Adam.
+The results indicate that LM-LRSGA and LM-LRSGAEma lead to more stable and balanced adversarial training than Adam.
 With Adam, the generator loss remains consistently lower ($\sim1.3$) while the discriminator stabilizes around $\sim 0.8$, reflecting a tendency toward imbalance and potential mode collapse.
-In contrast, LM-LRSGAand LM-LRSGAEma exhibit more synchronized dynamics: the generator loss converges to $\sim1.4$, while the discriminator loss steadily decreases toward $\sim0.5$, suggesting healthier competition between the two networks.
+In contrast, LM-LRSGA and LM-LRSGAEma exhibit more synchronized dynamics: the generator loss converges to $\sim1.4$, while the discriminator loss steadily decreases toward $\sim0.5$, suggesting healthier competition between the two networks.
 Notably, LM-LRSGAEma achieves the smoothest convergence, stabilizing both losses earlier and exhibiting minimal oscillation.
 These findings align with the FID results, demonstrating that our proposed optimizer fosters more stable GAN training and enhances generative performance relative to the Adam baseline.